pecknigel/trading-exchange-collaborative-learning/README.md

 ***This project is in its early days.
 Started November 7, 2024.***

-This repo is an umbrella for the Trading Exchange Collaborative Learning Program from the Prescription Free Academy of Web Development and Software Engineering.
+This repo introduces the Trading Exchange Collaborative Learning Program from the Prescription Free Academy of Web Development and Software Engineering.

-It includes general information and documentation related to the program, along with links to the individual repos.
+It includes general information and documentation relating to the program, along with links to individual project repos.

-Resources can go here that apply to the program in general.
-It’s not intended for code, but could be used for some general scripts in the future.
+Resources that apply to the program can go here.
+It’s not intended for code, but could be used in future for  scripts that relate to the program in general.

 It’s the starting point if you’re looking for something.